anbraten/led/README.md

 `function () {}`

-Emitted when matrix is ready and script can start.
+Emitted when matrix is ready and plugin can start.
 After this event the update, draw loop is started.

 #### Event `'stopped'`

 `function () {}`

-Emitted when script is called to stops.
+Emitted when plugin is called to stops.
 After this event the update, draw loop is stopped.

 #### Event `'resumed'`